rober-saliba/GalleryX./README.md

-run it with open live server
+run it with open live server to the index.html